Out of stock

 Yes!
 We opened our online store in October 2022.
 Check out the full catalog!

-In Europe, we sell exclusively through our distributor: we do not have access to the individual shops’ orders or stocks.
+Our resellers receive our modules exclusively through our distributor, so we do not have access to the individual shops’ orders or stocks.

 We restock every module at least once over a year: we focus on a module’s batch at a time, then we move on to the next one, and so on.